dalten-collective/keep/README.md

   When the wrapper is deactivated, the only available poke is to activate it again.
 However, subscribers will not be kicked, and new subscriptions will still be accepted.

+## Browser upload

+Whenever a wrapper has been activated with `%live`, it will serve a web page on `/apps/keep/[agent-name]/upload` through which it is possible to upload files which were backed up to the `put` directory.

 ## Subscriptions

 All JSON objects sent from both the agent and wrappers will be on the form: